stoe/action-reporting-cli/readme.md

   --json ./reports/actions.json
 ```

+## Performance Tips

+When working with large GitHub environments:

+- Use the `--debug` flag to monitor progress and identify any issues
+- For very large enterprises, consider running separate scans for specific organizations
+- Use repository filtering options (`--archived` and `--forked`) to reduce API calls or exclude unnecessary data

 ## Contributing

-Contributions to this project are welcome and appreciated!
-Whether you want to report a bug, suggest enhancements, or submit code changes, your help makes this project better.
+We welcome and appreciate your contributions!
+Whether you're reporting bugs, suggesting features, or submitting code changes, your help makes this project better.

-Please see our [contributing guidelines](./.github/contributing.md) for detailed information on:
+Please check out our [contributing guidelines](./.github/contributing.md) for information on:

 - How to submit bug reports and feature requests
-- The development workflow and coding standards
+- Development workflow and coding standards
-- Pull request process and review expectations
+- Pull request process
-- Project structure and architecture
+- Project structure

-Thank you to all our contributors!
+Thank you to everyone who's contributed!

-## Performance Considerations

-- Set `--debug` flag to see detailed progress information
-- For very large scans, consider targeting specific organizations or repositories

 ## License